This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The vaccine is an injection that helps protect your child from the virus that causes hepatitis A. Hepatitis A is a serious liver disease.
 The virus is usually spread by person-to-person contact or through food and liquid contaminated with the virus.
-The vaccine is given in 2 doses.
+The vaccine is given in 2 doses between age 12 to 23 months.
 The second dose is given at least 6 months after the first.
 The hepatitis A vaccine can be given with other vaccines.

 Should my child get the hepatitis A vaccine?

 - Your adolescent should get the vaccine if:

 - He is a male who has sex with other males

 - Your child or adolescent should get the vaccine if: